-The end of the year is fast approaching so you might feel that there's nothing else you can do to grow your wholesale this year so I wanted to share with you 5 things you can still do to make the most of your wholesale this year.
+The end of the year is fast approaching so you might feel that there's nothing else you can do to grow your wholesale this year but I wanted to share with you 5 things you can still do to make the most of your wholesale this year.

 1. Keep in touch with existing stockists

 This might seem obvious but as your retail sales pick up it's easy to put this on the back burner.
-Review who ordered between Aug-Oct last year but haven't ordered yet this year and make sure you give them a call or drop them an email to see if they might need to place a top-up order.
+Review who ordered between Aug-Oct last year but haven't ordered yet this year and make sure you give them a call or drop them an email to see if they need to place a top-up order.

 If you hand-make your products make sure you keep your stockists informed about your lead-times and if you have stock available at short notice make sure you remind them.
 As we get closer to Christmas why not send a few extra wholesale newsletters.
 I find that Mondays are a great day to reach out to smaller independents to see if they had a busy weekend and if they need a top-up order.
 Below are a few ideas of topics: